NextDesignSolutions/NextJtag/README.md

   --disable-known-bmc-check   Disables version checks that ensure that known good BMC versions are
                               used.
 Some BMC features may not work correctly on boards with unsupported BMC versions.
+  --enable-allmine-vcu-bmc    Enables BMC access for VCU1525 boards that have the allmine BMC
+                              flashed
+  --enable-allmine-u200-bmc   Enables BMC access for Alveo U200 boards that have the allmine BMC
+                              flashed
   --set-jtag-freq FREQ        Override the default JTAG frequency with the specified frequency.
 Most
                               cards default to 10000000, 15000000 or 30000000 (max), depending on FTDI chip.